informalict/weather/README.md

 ### Examples
 ###### Create new location
-* Create by city name
+* Create location by city name

 Request:
 ```